-HMS Leander was built in His Majesty’s Dockyard Devonport, England, being the name ship for a class of light cruisers.
-Leander was laid down on 8 September 1930, launched on 24 September 1931 and commissioned into the Royal Navy on 23 March 1933.
+HMS Leander was built in His Majesty’s Dockyard Devonport, England.
+A Light Cruiser, Leander was laid down on 8 September 1930, launched on 24 September 1931 and commissioned into the Royal Navy on 23 March 1933.
 The ship was acquired by New Zealand, on loan; along with a sister ship HMS Achilles, to replace HM Ships Dunedin and Diomede, respectively.
-A result of the acquisition of these ships was the expansion of dockyard and naval base facilities and the lengthening of Calliope Dock.
+To accommodate the arrival of the new ships work was undertaken expanding naval base facilities, the dockyard and lengthening Calliope Dock.

 Leander toured New Zealand ports after arrival from England and over the next two years also participated in exercises in home and Australian waters, as well as undertaking visits to the Pacific Islands.